rtmigo/prefnotifiers_flutter/README.md

 ```

-Normally same instance of `PrefsStorage` used by multiple `PrefItem` objects:
+Normally same instance of `PrefsStorage` is used by multiple `PrefItem` objects:

 ```dart